Kelly Dodd Slams Vicki Gunvalson For Ruining Her Reputation After Spreading Drug Rumors At The ‘RHOC’ Reunion

-Kelly Dodd isn’t happy with Vicki Gunvalson and doesn’t want to give her a chance to smooth things over following her shocking drug allegations at the Real Housewives of Orange County Season 13 reunion last year.
+After Vicki Gunvalson’s drug allegations against Kelly Dodd at the Real Housewives of Orange County Season 13 reunion last year, their feud appears to continue in the upcoming season.

-In a sneak peek at tomorrow night’s episode of Season 14, Tamra Judge attempts to set up a face-to-face meeting between the two as Dodd makes it clear that she is still not happy with Gunvalson, who claimed she was a cocaine user and bad parent during the three-part special months ago.
+In a sneak peek at tomorrow night’s episode of Season 14, Tamra Judge attempts to set up a face-to-face meeting between Dodd and Gunvalson.
+However, Dodd makes it clear that she is still not happy with Gunvalson, who claimed Dodd was a cocaine user and bad parent during the three-part special months ago.

 “She said she would like to talk to you,” Judge explained to Dodd during what appeared to be an all-cast party.